COVID-19: Single-use N95 respirators can be used again after decontamination, study says

 The ethanol spray, however, damaged the integrity of the respirator’s fit and seal after two sessions, and they do not recommend it for decontaminating N95 respirators.

 According to the researchers, people decontaminating an N95 respirator should closely check the fit and seal over the face before each reuse.
-(AGENCIES)
+(PTI)

 COVID-19: Single-use N95 respirators can be used again after decontamination, study says